Rei-SwitchBot/faq/en-us/Bot.md

 [how to use the customized mode of the SwitchBot Bot.](https://support.switch-bot.com/hc/en-us/articles/4406985733527)

 3. Make sure that the Hub Mini or Ceiling Light connected to the Bot is up-to-date with the latest firmware version.
-If it is not up-to-date, please contact SwitchBot App -> Profile -> Feedback.

 4. Please make sure that the remaining battery power of the Bot is at least 50%.